-Curtis James Jackson III (born July 6, 1975), known professionally as 50 Cent, is an American rapper, actor, television producer, record executive, and businessman.
-Born in Queens, a borough of New York City, Jackson began pursuing a musical career in 1996.
-In 1999–2000, he recorded his debut album, Power of the Dollar, for Columbia Records.
-During a shooting in May 2000, he was struck by nine bullets, causing its release to be canceled and Jackson to be dropped from the label.
-His 2002 mixtape Guess Who's Back? was discovered by Detroit rapper Eminem, who signed Jackson to his label Shady Records (an imprint of Interscope Records) that year.
-Jackson's debut studio album, Get Rich or Die Tryin' (2003), was released to critical acclaim and commercial success.
-Peaking atop the Billboard 200, it spawned the Billboard Hot 100-number one singles "In da Club" and "21 Questions" (featuring Nate Dogg), and received Multiple Platinum certification by the Recording Industry Association of America (RIAA).
-Also in 2003, he launched the record label G-Unit Records, namesake of a hip-hop group he formed two years earlier; the label's initial signees were its members, fellow East Coast rappers Lloyd Banks and Tony Yayo.
+Curtis James Jackson III, born on July 6, 1975, in Queens, New York City, is an American rapper, actor, television producer, record executive, and businessman.
+He began his musical career in 1996 and recorded his debut album, Power of the Dollar, for Columbia Records in 1999–2000.
+Following a shooting in May 2000 in which he was struck by nine bullets, the album's release was canceled, and he was dropped from the label.
+In 2002, his mixtape Guess Who's Back? was discovered by Detroit rapper Eminem, who signed Jackson to his label Shady Records, an imprint of Interscope Records.
+Jackson's debut studio album, Get Rich or Die Tryin', was released in 2003 and achieved critical and commercial success, reaching the top of the Billboard 200 chart.
+The album included the singles "In da Club" and "21 Questions," both of which reached number one on the Billboard Hot 100, and was certified Multi-Platinum by the Recording Industry Association of America.
+In 2003, he also launched G-Unit Records, a label named after the hip-hop group he formed two years earlier, with initial signees including fellow East Coast rappers Lloyd Banks and Tony Yayo.

 50+ tracks in our catalogue